Ivan Naumovich: Biography

-Initially Naumovich focused his efforts on attempting to rid the Ukrainian Greek Catholic Church of various Roman Catholic rituals and practices that it had adopted during the centuries of Catholic Polish rule, a process referred to as purification, in order to reestablish the pure "Russian" character of the Church.
+Initially, Naumovich focused his efforts on attempting to rid the Ukrainian Greek Catholic Church of various Roman Catholic rituals and practices that it had adopted during the centuries of Catholic Polish rule, a process referred to as purification, in order to reestablish the pure "Russian" character of the Church.
 Such actions earned him great popularity among the Ukrainian people, and he was elected to the Galician Diet in 1861 and the Austrian parliament in 1873.
-During this time he was a passionate defender of the rights of the Ruthenian people against the Polish landlords and supported the division of the province of Galicia into western (Polish) and Eastern (Ukrainian, which Naumovich considered to be Russian) parts.
+During this time, he was a passionate defender of the rights of the Ruthenian people against the Polish landlords and supported the division of the province of Galicia into western (Polish) and Eastern (Ukrainian, which Naumovich considered to be Russian) parts.
 Naumovich also founded the Kachkovsky Society, the Russophile counterpart and rival to the pro-Ukrainian Prosvita, which involved creating pro-Russian reading rooms for Ruthenian peasants.

-The intensity of Naumovich's pro-Russian activities earned the distrust of the Austrian authorities and of the Catholic Church.
-A seemingly minor incident in 1881 led to his downfall.
-In that year, the 129 inhabitants of a small village demanded their own Ukrainian Catholic parish and church rather than to pay to support the building of a new church in a neighboring village that would serve both villages.
+The intensity of Naumovich's pro-Russian activities earned the distrust of the Austrian authorities and of the Catholic Church; a seemingly minor incident in 1881 led to his downfall.
+In that year, the 129 inhabitants of a small village demanded their own Ukrainian Catholic parish and church rather than pay to support the building of a new church in a neighboring village that would serve both villages.
 When their petition for a new church in their own village was denied, the villagers voted to convert their village to Eastern Orthodoxy.
 This event caught the attention of the Vatican and of the Austrian authorities in Vienna, who feared that it portended the beginning of large-scale conversion to Orthodoxy and to a Russian orientation.
 An investigation proved that Ivan Naumovich, despite being a Greek Catholic priest, wrote the peasants' petition requesting conversion to Orthodoxy.

-In 1882 Naumovich was arrested for treason.
+In 1882, Naumovich was arrested for treason.
 Acquitted of that charge, he was instead convicted of disturbing public order and spent eight months in prison.
-In 1885 he was excommunicated from the Ukrainian Greek Catholic Church.
-Naumovich converted to Russian Orthodoxy and settled in Kiev, then part of the Russian Empire, before becoming a parish priest in a village outside Kiev.
+In 1885, he was excommunicated from the Ukrainian Greek Catholic Church.
+Naumovich converted to Russian Orthodoxy and settled in Kyiv, then part of the Russian Empire, before becoming a parish priest in a village outside Kyiv.
 Naumovich died in 1891 in Novorossiysk.